melizalab/znote/README.txt

 The build process is controlled by scons, an improved version of make.
 Some editing of this file may be necessary to get it to build on your system.

 System-specific notes:

 *** Mac OS X

+Znote was developed on OS X 10.6 (Snow Leopard).
 OS X comes with LAPACK as part of the vecLib framework.
-FFTW, blitz, and libsndfile can be installed through the macports system, as
+FFTW, blitz, and libsndfile can be installed through the macports system, as follows:
-follows:

 $ sudo port install blitz fftw-3 libsndfile

+Scons is also available through macports, although this will cause a separate copy of python to be installed under the macports tree, if it is not already.

+$ sudo port install scons

 The SConstruct file, as supplied, should compile the programs on any system with XCode installed: